-5.1 It is the responsibility of all Representatives to know and adhere to this Policy.
+It is the responsibility of all Representatives to know and adhere to this Policy.

-- 5.2 The Board have direct responsibility for the Policy, for maintaining it and for providing advice and guidance on its implementation. - 5.3 All business unit managers are directly responsible for implementing the Policy within their business areas, and for adherence by their staff. - 5.4 The Board must ensure that managers and employees likely to be exposed to bribery and corruption are trained to recognise and deal with such conduct in accordance with this Policy.
+The Board has direct responsibility for the Policy, for maintaining it and for providing advice and guidance on its implementation.

+All business unit managers are directly responsible for implementing the Policy within their business areas, and for adherence by their staff.

+The Board must ensure that managers and employees likely to be exposed to bribery and corruption are trained to recognise and deal with such conduct in accordance with this Policy.